Which devices have LiDAR?

 LiDAR (Light Detection and Ranging) is an advanced depth sensing technology present in some Apple devices that give depth sensing capabilities that surpass the traditional Kinect SLS camera.
 Traditional SLS cameras use an infrared light grid and measure the time for light to reflect back into the source to measure depth.
 LiDAR leverages a similar technique, and due to improved technology and lower price point, is becoming more prevalant in modern mobile devices and tablets.
 The LiDAR sensors are not present in all device though, see below:

-- iPhone X – Has LiDAR on the selfie camera only (not the rear camera*)
+- iPhone X – selfie camera only (not the rear camera*).

-- iPhone 11 – Has LiDAR on the selfie camera only (not the rear camera*)
+- iPhone 11 – selfie camera only (not the rear camera*).

-- iPhone 12/Mini – Has LiDAR on the selfie camera only (not the rear camera*)
+- iPhone 12/Mini – selfie camera only (not the rear camera*).

-- iPhone 12 Pro/Max – LiDAR on both selfie and rear cameras.
+- iPhone 12 Pro/Max – both selfie and rear cameras.

-- iPhone 13/Mini – Has LiDAR on the selfie camera only (not the rear camera*)
+- iPhone 13/Mini – selfie camera only (not the rear camera*).

-- iPhone 13 Pro/Max – LiDAR on both selfie and rear cameras.
+- iPhone 13 Pro/Max – both selfie and rear cameras.

-Yes – devices with LiDAR on the selfie camera only are normally used for facial recognition (i.e. to unlock the device).
-GhostTube SLS will still leverage this sensor to see in the dark and detect bodies, but it won’t be as accurate as those with the rear camera that are designed to detect full bodys.
+Yes – devices with depth sensing capabilities on the selfie camera only are normally used for facial recognition (i.e. to unlock the device), not full bodies.
+GhostTube SLS will still leverage this sensor to see in the dark and detect bodies, but it won’t be as accurate as those with sensors on the rear camera.
 In addition, for filming evidence it may be less convenient to use the selfie camera than the rear camera as it will be more difficult to point it away from you to film what is in front of you.
 If you will be using a tripod to secure GhostTube SLS, then the selfie camera will be fine, but if you intend on holding the device and moving around with it while filming, you will want a device with LiDAR on the rear camera.